Nagapriyankar/Inventory-Management-FE/README.md

     3. app.jsx
         * every time when window loads, check login status, save it in redux using useEffect
         * import dispatch, useEffect
         * useeffect -> call getLoginStatus auth
         * SET_LOGIN from authslice is dispatch to 'res'
 -------------------------------------------------------------------------

+### navigate to home page on cookie expire - implementation

+src folder - customHook > useRedirectLoggedOutUser.js
+    1. using useEffect to run once
+    2. use dispatch
+    3. useNavigate to navigate to homw page
+    4. getLoginStatus from auth service
+    4. set_login from auth slice